axivion/bazel-axivion-showcase/README.md

 with `gcc` as your compiler and have installed the Axivion Suite as `/opt/bauhaus-suite`.

+> :warning: **This is not a best-pratice integration** and only serves as a
+> quick showcase on how a proof-of-concept integration could be done.

 ## `C++` Source Code

 [`//main:main`](main/BUILD.bazel) defines a simple binary that prints `Hello